Concept · article 04 of 09

 Most owners run a hybrid: product sales for the high-volume items, manual entries for catch-all, and a weekly COGS estimate as a top-up Expense.

-A product's COGS field is just an estimate — you set it when you create the product, and it stays until you update it.
-Real per-unit costs drift over time (suppliers raise prices, recipes change), so revisit your COGS values quarterly:
+A product's COGS field is just an estimate you set when you create the product, and it stays until you update it.
+Real per-unit costs drift over time as suppliers raise prices and recipes change, so revisit your COGS values quarterly: re-add the per-unit recipe at current prices, compare it to your stored figure, and bump it if it's out of date.
+Future sales use the new value; past sales keep their snapshots, so history stays honest.

 • Audit per-unit recipe.
 Beans + milk + cup + lid for a cappuccino.
 Sum the current prices.